beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 ## Pull Request Guidelines

-Pull requests with features or bug fixes are always welcome, provied they align with the guidelines in this document.
+Pull requests with features or bug fixes are always welcome, provided they align with the guidelines in this document.

 If applicable please update the `[Unreleased]` section of the `CHANGELOG` following the [keep a changelog](https://keepachangelog.com/en/1.0.0/) format.

-An issue should exist before hand that way work can be cooridnated and discussed in the issue, it also allows you to follow a branch naming convention.
+An issue should exist before hand that way work can be coordinated and discussed in the issue, it also allows you to follow a branch naming convention.

 If adding a new feature:
   - Ensure an issue has been created with the `feature request` template.